Make Your Hi-Fi Sing: Tips and Tricks for Performance-Enhanced Listening (Turntable Tips Series)

 vdochev: What a pointless video.
 I was expecting real tips like setup my components, speaker placement, etc. I don't want to go for a walk in the UK, drink wine and do all those stupid sh*t before listening to my records.
 I buy and listen to what I like, I'm not looking for who pressed the vinyl and stupid things like that, things I have 0 control over.
 What the hell!?

-Chris Johnson: Should have included CDs and then I would have finished watching the video
+Chris J: Should have included CDs and then I would have finished watching the video

-Frosty Canada replies to Chris Johnson: I’m sure his just pocking fun of the analogue folks (joke video) and I’m pretty sure he embraces digital fully.
+Frosty Canada replies to Chris J: I’m sure his just pocking fun of the analogue folks (joke video) and I’m pretty sure he embraces digital fully.

 Richard Shepherd: Well l must be deaf because l only stream from Tida via an audioquest cobalt DAC with a modest quad amp and quad esl 57s from the 60s No vinyl hiss, records scratched to feck, better bass, no shelfs of vinyl l never play, every track crystal clear and over 100 million tracks to choose from.
 Mmmh why would l ever go back to a turntable.
 You must be happy to spend a fortune on one vinyl disk.
 Good luck mate.
 I'll enjoy my Tidal for £19.99 a month and know the artists get a decent 10% cut.
 I find you a bit patronising to be honest.
 Bye